GoraNetwork/developer-quick-start/evm/README.md

 > *If you are not too experienced with Solidity, or just want to run Gora examples
 > or experiment modifying them, please skip to the next section.*

-Consider source code examples linked above.
-Integrate the APIs exposed in them into your own smart contracts.
-Or deploy an example as is using your preferred setup, then modify it to build your app.
+Consider source code examples linked in the previous section.
+Integrate the APIs exposed in them into your own smart contracts, or deploy an example using your preferred setup, then modify it to build your app.
 For deployment, supply *Gora main smart contract address* as the first argument to the constructor, depending on the public network you are deploying to:

   * Base Sepolia: `0xcb201275cb25a589f3877912815d5f17f66d4f13`
   * Base Mainnet: `0xd4c99f88095f32df993030d9a6080e3be723f617`